By, Katy Cable, TWR

 A 3 min.
 Read

 Coyote Alert!
 This photo is actually ripped from a news headline where a wife played a joke on her husband and sent him this image which she created with a photo app.
 Her husband FREAKED OUT! -And nearly went into cardiac arrest upon seeing this.
 Although we all had a good laugh over her joke, ironically, not a week later, I had a pet parent tell me a similar story.
-Unfortunately hers was not a funny prank and ended tragically.
+Unfortunately her incident was not a funny prank and ended tragically.

 In a suburban So Cal neighborhood where the lawns are perfectly manicured, and the streets are crowded with kids on skateboards and bikes, an unsuspecting little Maltipoo puppy named Pumba, fell prey to a coyote.
 This is not a rural area.
 The closest park is miles away.
-This home is not over-run with bushes and shrubs but features a tiny garden, large patio and a gi-normous swimming pool.
+This home is not over-run with bushes and shrubs but features a small vegetable garden, covered patio and a gi-normous swimming pool.
 Little Pumba was not roaming around lost in the woods but sitting in the kitchen getting ready to enjoy his evening meal.

 Don't be fooled, coyotes who dwell in more populated areas tend to be less fearful of people.
 Most will not hesitate to approach very closely and attack.
 In the amount of time it takes you to glance at a new text message, they can sneak up behind you, snatch up a small, unsuspecting pet and race off.
-Coyotes can scale 16ft solid wood walls, (see pic) and slide through small doggie doors faster than you can say "Dinner Time!"
+Coyotes can scale 16ft solid wood walls, and slide through small doggie doors faster than you can say "Dinner Time!"

 In the dark or from far away, it is easy to mistake a coyote for a malnourished Husky-mix or German Shepard.
 Warn children THESE ARE NOT STRAY DOGS.
 They are WILD ANIMALS!
 I nearly made this mistake myself when I saw a coyote running through a popular neighborhood park.
 The closest thing to a wild animal in my beach community is a hungry squirrel so naturally I assumed someone's dog had gotten out.
 As I drove around trying to catch "the lost dog" and got within a few feet, I knew exactly why it wasn't wearing a collar. -IT WAS A COYOTE!
 It wasn't scared.
 It didn't run off but stood not 4 feet away waiting for my next move.
-I'm glad I didn't have the remains of a Subway Sandwich in my hand or I may not be here to write this blog.
+I'm glad I didn't have the remains of a Subway sandwich in my hand or I may not be here to write this blog.

 Here's a few important tips to keep you and your pets safe.